helgridly/love/index.md

   </div>
 </section>

 I'm 38, 5'8", and I live in Boston, MA.
-I'm playful, reflective, and caring; I'm a Buddhist, I have an amazing cat, I'm a godparent and honorary uncle to two kids I love, I do community work, etc; just a normal, stand-up guy with zero skeletons in the closet and absolutely no aspirations to start a personality cult or anything weird like that.
+I'm playful, reflective, and caring; I'm a godparent and honorary uncle to two kids I love, I do community work, I have an amazing cat, etc; just a normal, stand-up guy with zero skeletons in the closet and absolutely no aspirations to start a personality cult or anything weird like that.

 There are two things I'm working on right now that are very important to me: